sarthaklambaa/Heart-Disease-Classification/README.md

 Welcome to the "Heart Disease Classification" project!
 This data science project is focused on developing a machine-learning model to classify heart disease based on various features.
 The primary goal is to predict the likelihood of a person having heart disease, providing valuable insights for early diagnosis and intervention.

+**Explore the project directly on Kaggle:** [Heart Disease Classification on Kaggle](https://www.kaggle.com/code/sarthaklamba/heart-disease-classification)

 ## Project Description

 Heart disease is a critical health issue globally, and early detection is crucial for effective treatment.
 This project utilizes machine-learning techniques to analyze and predict the presence of heart disease based on a set of features.
 By exploring and understanding patterns in the data, we aim to contribute to the development of a reliable predictive model.

-## Project Link on Kaggle

-**Explore the project directly on Kaggle:** [Heart Disease Classification on Kaggle](https://www.kaggle.com/code/sarthaklamba/heart-disease-classification)

 ## Dataset